 The Department of Homeland Security as the Sector Risk Management Agency for the Emergency Services Sector, along with other government agencies, provide a wide array of free training programs to government and private sector partners to facilitate the Emergency Services Sector mission.

 Federal Emergency Management Agency (FEMA)

 Every day, Federal Emergency Management Agency (FEMA) National Preparedness takes steps to help people and communities to be more prepared by developing the capabilities needed to prevent, protect against, respond to, recover from, and mitigate against all threats and hazards.
 Whether we face risks related to earthquakes, cyberattacks, or chemical spills, our goal is shared: safety and resilience.

-Training for first responders and emergency managers is available from the National Fire Academy, Center for Domestic Preparedness, Emergency Management Institute, including independent study courses and resident and field courses, National Domestic Preparedness Consortium, Rural Domestic Preparedness Consortium, Center for Homeland Defense and Security, FEMA Higher Education Program, and Continuing Training Grants.
+Training for first responders and emergency managers is available from the National Fire Academy, Center for Domestic Preparedness, Emergency Management Institute, including independent study courses and resident and field courses, National Domestic Preparedness Consortium, Rural Domestic Preparedness Consortium, Center for Homeland Defense and Security, and FEMA Higher Education Program.

 Office for Bombing Prevention